yuliyanlyubenov/Linuwu-Sense-ptx17-71/README.md

 The thermal and fan profiles will be saved and loaded on each reboot, ensuring that the settings remain persistent across restarts.

 ## 🚧 Roadmap:
+- [x] 3 Fans controls (1 cpu fan and 2 gpu fans) for the PTX17-71 (Acer Predator Triton 17 X)
+- [ ] Support for the PTX17-71 RGB keyboard per key color controls.
+- [ ] Turbo mode implementation for PTX17-71, and test it with care.
+- [ ] GUI app for fan controls and controllable FAN curve based on sensors temperature.
-- [ ] GUI for keyboard rgb controls to make it noob friendly.
+- [ ] GUI app for keyboard rgb controls to make it noob friendly.
 - [x] Module Persistence After Reboot.
-- [ ] Custom Boot Logo Feature Support.
-- [ ] More device support currently only ( PHN16-71 ) is fully supported.
+- [ ] More device support currently only ( PHN16-71 ) is fully supported, ( PTX17-71 ) 3 fans supported.
+- [ ] Made it as much as possible compatible with the original linux acer-wmi module and create pull requests to integrate all features back to the original linux module.

 ## License
 GNU General Public License v3

 ### 💖 Donations
 Donations are completely optional but show your love for open-source development and motivate me to add more features to this project!
-USDT (BEP20 - BNB Smart Chain): 0xDA7aa42B9Fc3041F20f4Ec828A70E9bDD54A6822
+Ethereum (ERC20): 0xbfb3108422593146f9c11a5264b5f648f1dee7d0